Moxtra/Moxtra-Java-Sample-Code/README.md

 Please feel free to clone the repository and use the example code.

-For the detailed documentation on Moxtra APIs please visit http://developer.moxtra.com
+For the detailed documentation on Moxtra APIs please visit [Moxtra Developer Portal](https://developer.moxtra.com/docs/docs-rest-api/)

 ## How to run